 - Both the health authority and the facility will maintain separate log books as per the terms and conditions of their permits.
-Each log book should cross-reference the other operating permit number.
-Each log book should list the of scope of regulated work, location of regulated equipment, date of the installation, and duration of the installation.
+Each log book should: 1) cross-reference the other operating permit number.
+2) list the scope of regulated work, location of regulated equipment, date of the installation, and duration of the installation.

 - If the health authority does not maintain a gas or electrical operating permit, all regulated work would be required to be performed by a licensed contractor and qualified individual for the technology under a temporary operating permit.

-- Any new regulated medical equipment must be certified or approved and for any equipment that requires an operating permit (for example: sanitizers under the Boiler, Pressure Vessel Regulation), an operating permit must be obtained before operating the equipment.
+- Any new regulated medical equipment must be certified or approved and for any equipment that requires an operating permit (e.g., sanitizers under the Boiler, Pressure Vessel Regulation), the permit must be obtained before operating the equipment.

-- Facilities with ammonia as a refrigerant such as arenas, curling rinks, may only be used for temporary health care facilities if appropriate precautions have been taken (including monitoring and other safeguards) and a variance has been issued by the safety manager or delegate.
+- Facilities with ammonia as a refrigerant, such as arenas or curling rinks, may only be used for temporary health care facilities if appropriate precautions have been taken (including monitoring and other safeguards) and a variance has been issued by the safety manager or delegate.

-- Consideration when selecting site: The health authority in collaboration with the building owner should ensure that all the tests (annual & periodic) are up to date and there are no outstanding non-compliances.
-Not all elevators are designed to accommodate a stretcher and this should be an important consideration in the choice of facility.
-Another consideration is the elevator traffic analysis, the elevator/s capacity should be sufficient to transport the current and anticipated building population in a timely manner at high peak time.
+- The health authority, in collaboration with the building owner, should ensure that all the tests (annual and periodic) are up to date and there are no outstanding non-compliances.
+As not all elevators are designed to accommodate a stretcher, and this should be an important consideration in the choice of facility.
+Another consideration is the elevator traffic analysis and the elevators capacity to transport the current and anticipated building population in a timely manner at high peak time.
 We recommend that the health authority and/or building owner consult with Technical Safety BC to ensure the elevator is appropriate for the intended use.

-- Temporary facility: If the temporary facility has an elevating device, the elevating device must have a valid (active) operating permit and a current maintenance contract with a licensed elevating device contractor.
+- If the temporary facility has an elevating device, the elevating device must have a valid (active) operating permit and a current maintenance contract with a licensed elevating device contractor.

-- Ongoing maintenance: All elevating devices are required to have ongoing maintenance at set intervals.
-Some devices are maintained on a monthly basis; the maximum gap between these intervals is 3 months.
+- All elevating devices are required to have ongoing maintenance at set intervals.
+Some devices are maintained on a monthly basis; the maximum gap between these intervals is three months.
 There are criteria established by the code which guide the elevating device contractors in determining the maintenance intervals.
-If the intended use of the building is changed then the maintenance interval needs to be reassessed.
+If the intended use of the building is changed, then the maintenance interval needs to be reassessed.
 The health authority and/or building owner should ensure the licensed elevating device contractor is aware of any changes in the use of the facility.

-- Access to facility: The heath authorities / building owner will need to establish work procedures and protocols for allowing access to elevating device maintenance personnel.
+- The health authorities and/or building owner will need to establish work procedures and protocols for allowing access to elevating device maintenance personnel.